 The importance of effective community leader engagement in efforts to strengthen the integration of management and the coordination of efforts across sectors is elevated by the complex land and marine tenure systems and institutional relationships between national and community-based governance structures.
 While the Pacific PICS have largely adopted western-style constitutions and legal systems, such community-based governance and leadership arrangements remain highly influential at all levels.
 Accordingly, the participation of civil society organisations and community and women leaders in development planning is essential to increase the local relevance of management actions and their results.
 From the perspective of the beneficiary communities themselves, this has the potential to increase participation and understanding of the project and the establishment of realistic views and expectations of anticipated project outcomes.
 Additional benefits include the localization of technical solutions, the planning of actions that align with local needs and traditions including the often differing needs and priorities of women and men, and increased local pride and networking.
 From the perspective of the project itself, with an increased sense of ownership there is a greater likelihood of the project being sustainable over the long term and for stakeholders to be willing to commit time to planning, implementing project activities, and participate in monitoring and evaluation.
 Additionally, local implementation barriers can be more easily understood and addressed, and planning can build on a rich community knowledgebase.

 Component 1 of this project is designed to ensure that complex land and marine tenure and local governance systems are adequately reflected in the management of PIC coastal systems.
 Specifically, this will be facilitated via the networking of community leaders and local government officials from R2R pilot activities and STAR projects sites via annual national round-table meetings.
 Additionally, best practice community level inputs to R2R ICM will be identified, showcased, and shared nationally, regionally and globally among PICS, and with related GEF IW:LEARN initiatives.
 The sharing of best practices is primarily aimed at ensuring that the effectiveness of influential community-based governance arrangements are adequately acknowledged and reflected in national policy and planning.

+To assist in remedying the existing low level mobilization of the private sector in environmental investment and planning in PICs, component 1 activities will facilitate 14 national private-sector and donor partnership forums for investment planning in priority community-based ICM/IWRM actions.
+This will include the conduct of a regional review of, and report on, past and ongoing public-private partnerships for environmental and natural resource management in PICs to enable the identification of opportunities for private sector investment for implementation of national IWRM plans and national Strategic Action Frameworks for R2R ICM.
+Additionally, 2 regional partnership forums to facilitate cooperation with the private sector and donors on investment in R2R implementation will be convened.
 Specific outputs and activities associated with the achievement of Outcome 1.3 are detailed below.